Sort of me, sort of everyone.

 The two branches of the river that flow through Dad to me and to you, are the Eckermanns and the Muellers.
 The other two lines joining with them in the previous generation Were Berman and Vanderbeck.
 Supposedly we are part Jewish on the Berman side.
 I hope so.
 Vanderbeck was Dutch and apparently ran an ocean crossing steamboat company.
 Here they depart our story.

-Your two great grandparents from this side were James Mueller (soon after known as Jim Miller) and Dorothy (Dot) Eckermann.
+Your two great grandparents from this side were Joseph R. Mueller (soon after known as Joe Miller) and Dorothy (Dot) Eckermann.